Skip to content

 # Typical CI pipeline

-fraiseql validate # Validate configuration
+fraiseql validate schema.json # Validate configuration

-fraiseql lint --fail-on warning # Run all audits
+fraiseql lint --fail-on-warning # Run all audits

-fraiseql migrate up # Apply migrations
+fraiseql migrate up # Apply pending migrations

 fraiseql run # Start server